Silt Curtain Installation

 Bottom chains on these one section should be connected via shackle or snap hook to the bottom chain or ring of the adjacent section.

-Please note that along the bottom of medium or heavy duty Type 2 and Type 3 barriers there should be a steel stress plate and a snap hook.
+Please note that along the bottom of medium or heavy duty Type 2 and Type 3 turbiditybarriers there should be a steel stress plate and a snap hook.
 The snap hook for one section should be connected to the steel ring of the adjacent section.
-(View more information on connecting the Snap Hook)
+View more information on connecting the Snap Hook.

 Type 1 or economy barrier will not feature this snap hook.
 Instead, shackles will perform the function of bottom chain connection.

 Step 2: Slide Together Aluminum Connectors

-Aluminum extrusion end connectors are typically used on most Type 2 or Type 3 barriers to help connect sections together.
+Aluminum extrusion end connectors are typically used on most Type 2 or Type 3 silt curtains to help connect sections together.
 These connectors should slide together between sections.
 Toggle pins can then be inserted.

 These aluminum connectors will not be present on Type 1 barriers so this step can be skipped.

 Step 3: Attach Grommet Eyes of the Barriers

 Grommets located on sections of the silt barrier can then be joined together using rope or zip ties.
 Similar to step one, the grommet for one section should be aligned with the grommet of the mating section.
 This can be repeated throughout the entire length of the silt barrier.

-Once the steps above have been performed on your silt curtain, your barrier should be ready for towing and installation to your location.
+Once the steps above have been performed on the silt curtains, your barrier should be ready for towing and installation to your location.
 Additional steps to take during this process include the following:

 - Furl/reef up the flotation by tying a reefing line around the flotation log.